Nena2404/EVPRIMEbackendAutomatedTests/test-cases.md

     }

-Test case 4: unsuccessful login, 401 Unauthorized -user is not signed up
+Test case 4: unsuccessful login, 401 Unauthorized
+- user is not signed up
--user enters "emailValue1@gmail.com" in the email field -user enters "passwordvalue" in the password field -user clicks the login button
+- user enters "emailValue1@gmail.com" in the email field
+- user enters "passwordvalue" in the password field
+- user clicks the login button
 Expected result:

 {